The Citadel Bulldogs: Facilities

-The Citadel football team plays in Johnson Hagood Stadium, a 11,500 seat stadium just to the south of campus.
-The stadium is undergoing a long term renovation and rebuilding, which includes the Altman Athletic Center, completed in 2001, and the rebuilt west stands, 2006 and club tower, 2008.
+The Citadel football team plays in Johnson Hagood Stadium, a 11,500-seat stadium just to the south of campus.
+The stadium is undergoing a long-term renovation and rebuilding, which includes the Altman Athletic Center, completed in 2001, and the rebuilt west stands, 2006 and club tower, 2008.
 The team practices at the Mayberry Triplets Practice facility on the north edge of campus, and utilizes Seignious Hall, on campus behind McAlister Field House and Vandiver Hall, for locker rooms, team meeting space, and weightlifting.

-The baseball team shares 6,000 seat Joseph P. Riley Jr. Park with the professional Charleston RiverDogs of the Class-A South Atlantic League for games, and practices at College Park, on Rutledge Avenue.
+The baseball team shares 6,000 seats Joseph P. Riley Jr. Park with the professional Charleston RiverDogs of the Class-A South Atlantic League for games, and practices at College Park, on Rutledge Avenue.
 The Citadel owns College Park and has considered a number of future uses for it, including a stadium for the women's soccer team and a tennis complex.

-The basketball, wrestling, and volleyball teams use McAlister Field House, a 6,000 seat facility on campus for games and practices.
+The basketball, wrestling, and volleyball teams use McAlister Field House, a 6,000-seat facility on campus for games and practices.
 The basketball team's locker room is also in McAlister.

 The women's soccer team practices and plays on WLI Field, located on campus to the west of the mess hall and Indian Hill.
 WLI Field is the former home of the baseball team and men's soccer team.

 The rifle team uses the Inouye Marksmanship Center, which is situated behind WLI field on the banks of the Ashley River.

 The tennis team competes at the Earle Tennis Center, completed in 1990.
 Comprising ten courts, the facility is located between Stevens Barracks and the infirmary.

 All teams, other than football, baseball and basketball, utilize Vandiver Hall, located behind McAlister Field House is home to track offices, golf offices, wrestling offices, various locker rooms, an indoor golf practice facility, indoor batting cages for baseball and the wrestling practice facility.